-Pennie had almost finished cleaning the blood and had reached his hairline when Ray made a strange noise.
+Pennie had almost finished cleaning the blood and had reached the top of his forehead when Ray made a strange noise.
 Pennie pushed his hair back to find a cut about five centimetres long at the top of the left side of his forehead.
-It didn’t seem very deep but just above it was a dark purple bruise that went up to his hairline.
+It didn’t seem very deep but just above it was a dark purple bruise that went up into his hairline.

 “Sorry, that looks really painful,” Pennie said with a worried expression, holding the towel on the cut in a clump to stop it from bleeding.
 “Are you sure you are okay?
 You could have a concussion.”

 “It’s fine,” Ray claimed.